ilikeyellowGZ/POE/README.md

 ## Media Sources
 - Images used in the project are sourced from [Pixabay](https://pixabay.com/) and other free-to-use platforms.
 Specific links are provided in the comments of the code.

+Refactor styles: Consolidate and reorganize CSS files for About, Contact, Enquires, Home, and Services sections.
+Remove redundant styles and improve maintainability by merging individual stylesheets into unified files.
+Update media queries and responsive design elements for better mobile compatibility.